Buying Property in Portugal: An Expert Guide

 Besides the high quality of life and the prospects of making a profitable investment in the property market, buying Portugal real estate has many key advantages, which include:

-Foreign buyers can purchase property in Portugal, and there are no restrictions on foreign ownership of property.
-With the assistance of a buyer’s agent, a real estate agent, and a real estate lawyer, a successful property purchase in Portugal will be a relatively easy process.
+So, can foreigners buy property in Portugal?
+Yes, one of Portugal’s most encouraging qualities is that foreigners who want to buy a home in the country will face no restrictions.
+With the assistance of a buyer’s agent or a real estate agent, and a real estate lawyer, a successful property purchase in Portugal will be a relatively easy process.

 Even though professional real estate assistance is not a strict requirement, it is highly recommended to work alongside a Portuguese lawyer and a real estate agent when buying property in Portugal.
 It’s important to note that real estate agents work on behalf of the seller, while buyer’s agents work solely on behalf of the buyer, ensuring their needs are protected and that they guarantee the best possible price for the property, assisting them with the negotiation stages.

-If you are a non-EU citizen planning to relocate and seek residence in Portugal, you will need to secure residence through one of the visa options the Portuguese government offers.
+If you are a non-EU citizen planning to relocate and seek residence in Portugal, you will need to secure residence through one of the visa options the Portuguese government offers if you are looking to relocate to Portugal.
 These options include the Portugal Golden Visa, D7 Visa, and Digital Nomad Visa, which we will explore later in this article.

 Top Locations to Buy Property in Portugal